-I would like to thank all the sponsors, board members and committee members for their dedication to supporting young scientists such as myself.
+Thank you to all the sponsors, board and committee members for sponsoring the career development of young scientists, such as myself.

-I am currently a first year PhD student studying animal breeding and quantitative genetics in the lab of Dr. Luiz Brito at Purdue University.
-Our group focuses on applying quantitative genetics theory to improve novel traits in both major and minor livestock species.
+I am currently a second year PhD student in the field of animal breeding and quantitative genetics in the lab of Dr. Luiz Brito.
+Our lab focuses on applying quantitative genetics theory to improve novel traits in numerous livestock species.
 Some of our current studies involve selection for docility in Angus cattle and resiliency in swine.
-We also have many interesting studies involving domesticated yak and water buffaloes.
-My main interests involve the genetic improvement of livestock for welfare traits and using precision agriculture to generate novel phenotypes.
+We also have many interesting studies involving domesticated yak and water buffalos.
+My main interests are genetic improvement for welfare traits and using precision agriculture to generate novel phenotypes.
 I am also interested in utilizing machine learning to analyze high-throughput phenotypic and genotypic information.
-My current research involves determining the transgenerational epigenetic effects of in-utero heat stress in purebred Landrace and Large White pig populations.
-The goal of this project is to show that environmental influences can impact the performance of carcass and fertility traits over several generations after a stress event occurs and therefore controlling a sow’s environment during pregnancy would have an impact on profitability for not only the current generation, but future generations.
-My next project, that I am very excited about, will utilize robotic milking data collected from a large Indiana dairy to determine if certain Holstein lines perform better in automated dairy parlors.
-We hope to correlate calf performance using an automatic milk feeder with its later performance in the robotic milking system.
-This may allow us to predict milking ability much earlier in life which would decrease the generation interval and thus accelerate genetic improvement.
+My previous research involves determining the transgenerational epigenetic effects of in-utero heat stress in purebred Landrace and Large White populations.
+The goal of this project is to show that environmental influences can be effect the variation in trait performance several generations later and that controlling the sows environment during pregnancy has an impact on profitability for not only the current generation, but future generations.
+My current project that I am very excited about is using robotic milking data collected from a large Indiana dairy to determine if certain Holstein lines perform better in automated dairy parlors.
+We hope to correlate calf performance using an automatic milk feeder with its later performance in a robotic milking system.
+This may allow us to predict milking ability much earlier in life which would decrease generation intervals and thus increase genetic improvement.
 My career goals are very much set on working in the livestock industry in the realm of animal breeding and quantitative genetics.
-I have participated in three internships during my graduate career working directly with a team of trained geneticists.
+I have participated in three different internships during my graduate career working directly with a team of trained geneticists.
 These include working at ABS Global, The Maschhoffs and Smithfield Premium Genetics.
-During my time at these internships I gained valuable skills that have prepared me for my future career in the animal industry.
-I also was able to better determine where I may fit in once I leave graduate school.
-When I was working with Smithfield Premium Genetics, I was assisting in a large project that involved collecting growth weight and back fat data from a production test farm.
+During my time at these internships I learned a lot to prepare me for my career in the industry.
+I also was able to determine where I may fit in once I leave graduate school.
+During my time at Smithfield Premium Genetics, I was assisting in a large project that involved collecting growth weight and back fat variables from a production test farm.
 I then followed those trial animals to the processing plant where we collected meat quality data.
-The biggest takeaway from this experience was that the labor cost and difficulty of collecting valuable data for genetic improvement was very high.
-This set me on the path of understanding the available digital tools (e.g. computer vision, automated weight scales, etc.) that would collect this information for us.
+The biggest takeaway from this experience is the cost and difficulty of collecting valuable data from research trials even when everything goes right.
+This set me on the path of understanding the digital tools (e.g. computer vision, automated weight scales, etc.) to collect this information for us.
 Although new statistical techniques are always needed to better estimate breeding values, current genetic indices are already robust and hard to beat.
-I believe that precision agriculture is the future and that one of the new roles for geneticists in the industry is developing ways to collect data smarter and more efficiently.
+I believe that precision agriculture is the future and that the new role for geneticists in companies is in developing ways to collect data smarter and more efficiently.
 This will significantly add value to genetics companies that depend on large quantities of accurate data to perform their routine genetic analyses.